sergiovision/FinCore/README.md

   Generally application should be installed on your Virtual Private Server (VPS).
 Where your trading/investment terminals run.
   FinCore application is completely crossplatform.
   You can biuld it for Windows, MacOS, Linux/Docker and run it there. <br>
-  Requirements: .NET Core 8 and Framework 4.8 (for dlls in Metatrader5) should be installed to run all features of FinCore There are 3 options to run FinCore application:<br>
+  There are 3 options to run FinCore application:<br>

   1. As a Windows Service